delatbabel/nestedmenus/README.md

 ### Run the Seeders

-Run the seed (this will create root nodes for each of your category `types`)
+Run the seed (this will create the base menu structure as defined in the seeder)

 ```
-    php artisan db:seed --class="MenusTableBaseSeeder"
+    php artisan db:seed
 ```

 You may prefer to build your own **MenusTableSeeder** class based on the code in